We're here to help!CALL TODAY: 954-568-3636

 Another important aspect of your personal injury case is “valuing” what your injuries might be worth.
 A jury may award two types of damages in a personal injury settlement:

 When valuing general damages, attorneys also look at how having a broken bone affects your everyday life.
 If, for example, you were a very active person before your injury and ran nearly every day, a broken bone may severely affect your quality of life.
 A sedentary person, on the other hand, may arguably suffer less from having a broken bone.

 The other obvious factor in your broken bone case is determining who is liable for your injuries, as well as the amount of evidence available.
 If your broken bone was the result of a car accident, your sole recourse may be filing a claim with your own insurance company in accordance with Florida’s no-fault insurance laws.
 On the other hand, if your broken bone resulted from a slip and fall accident at a local establishment, you may be able to sue the company for compensation.

 If your injury occurred on the job, you’ll typically file a workers’ compensation claim through your employer.
 Since it’s a no-fault system, you won’t have to prove fault to collect benefits.
 Receiving workers’ compensation benefits, on the other hand, limits your ability to file additional personal injury claims, unless they’re against a third party.
 For information about your legal options when injured at work, talk to a worksite injury attorney.

 Broken bones can lead to months of pain and a diminished quality of life.
-If you’ve suffered a broken bone and think someone else is to blame for your injuries, contact the Law Offices of David I. Fuchs for a free initial consultation.
+If you’ve suffered a broken bone and think someone else is to blame for your injuries, contact David I. Fuchs, Injury & Accident Lawyer, P.A. for a free initial consultation.
 Take advantage of our contingency-fee legal services today.